stephane-martin/skewer/README.md

 ## Features

 -   Listens on TCP, UDP or RELP
+-   Can fetch logs from Kafka
 -   Can fetch log messages from Journald (on Linux)
 -   Can fetch audit logs from the kernel (on Linux, by Journald)
+-   Can forward logs to Kafka
+-   Can forward logs to another syslog server
+-   Can write logs on the local filesystem
--   Configuration can be provided as a configuration file, or optionally fetched from Consul
+-   Configuration can be provided as a configuration file, or optionally fetched from Consul (not really finished)
 -   Can register the TCP and RELP listeners as services in Consul
 -   Custom message parsers and filters can be defined through Javascript functions
--   The client connections to Consul and Kafka can be secured with TLS
+-   The client connections to Consul, Kafka or remote syslog servers can be secured with TLS
 -   The TCP and RELP services can be secured in TLS
 -   Works on Linux and MacOS (not tested on *BSD), does not work on Windows

+## Security

+-   Privilege separation: a multi-process architecture is implemented.
+-   Under Linux, the processes are contained in kernel namespaces ("better chroot").
+-   Under Linux, seccomp is used to restrict the available syscalls.
+-   Under Linux, capabilities are used so that the daemon can be safely started under root.
+-   The IPC is based on anonymous unix sockets
+-   Furthermore, the IPC is encrypted using a per-session secret.
+-   The embedded database that transiantly store logs can encrypt the logs.
+-   Not done: Hashicorp's Vault integration.

 ## Use cases